Gardner, Torres rally Yanks over Astros - Article - TSN

 MLB: Astros 5, Yankees 6 (10)

+"We drew that up.
+We saw Baltimore do that to us early in the season," Yankees manager Aaron Boone said jokingly.
+"I thought it was a really heads-up play by Gary.
+He's seen enough balls kind of ricochet off there."

-Charlie Morton appeared set to win his 11th straight decision and become the American League's first eight-game winner.
+Morton struck out 10 in six innings , left with a 5-3 lead and appeared set to win his 11th straight decision and become the American League's first eight-game winner.
 Manager A.J.
-Hinch chose not to use closer Ken Giles for the third straight day and sent Chris Devenski to the mound with a 5-3 lead for the bottom of the ninth.
+Hinch chose not to use closer Ken Giles for the third straight day.

-Miguel Anjudar walked, Torres struck out and Gardner drove a fastball just over a leaping George Springer at the right-field wall for his third home run in four games.
+Devenski walked Anjudar leading off the bottom of the ninth, Torres struck out and Gardner drove a fastball just over a leaping George Springer at the right-field wall for his third home run in four games.

+"The walk is what killed me," Devenski said.
+"That walk is unacceptable in that situation, it caused a lot of damage there."

 Aaron Judge followed with a double and Giancarlo Stanton reached on a two-out infield single that ended an 0-for-16 slide before Devenski struck out Sanchez.

-Chapman (2-0) walked Kemp with two outs in the 10th, threw a wild pitch with Springer at the plate and nearly hurled another one.
-But Sanchez caught the pitch that ricocheted off the top of the low wall behind the plate and fired a perfect throw to Andujar for the tag.
+Chapman (2-0) walked Kemp with two outs in the 10th, threw a wild pitch with Springer at the plate and nearly hurled another one before Sanchez caught the bounce-back off "N'' in the "YANKEES.COM" ad atop the low wall behind the plate.
+Sanchez fired a perfect throw to Andujar for the tag.

+Sanchez said it was just a reaction play.
+Kemp couldn't believe what happened.

+"Full moon tonight," Kemp said accurately.
+"The ball just didn't drop our way."

+Andujar was playing off the base and conceding it on a steal attempt.

+"You want to be aggressive.
+If we were going to have a chance, I had to be on the base," Andujar said through a translator.

-Andujar doubled against Brad Peacock (1-3) with two outs in the 10th, and Torres lined an opposite-field single to right.
-Andujar slid in as Springer's throw was wide to the first-base side, and Torres raised his hands and then his helmet after rounding first base.
+Andujar doubled down the left-field line off Peacock (1-3) with two outs in the bottom half.
+Torres, who had an RBI single in the second , lined a fastball to right and Andujar slid in as Springer's throw was wide to the first-base side.
+Torres raised his hands and then his helmet after rounding first base.

-Pitcher CC Sabathia, Andujar and Sanchez also made errors in the Yankees' worst-fielding game since July 21, 2014, against Texas.
+He has a .321 average and 26 RBIs in 32 games.
+Torres' game-ending, three-run homer beat Cleveland on May 6.

+"Being that young and playing for this organization, this is a lot of pressure," pitcher CC Sabathia said.
+"Him being able to deliver in these moments just means there's more to come."

 Playing their 51st game, the Yankees for the first time started their projected lineup heading into spring training.
 While first baseman Greg Bird returned from ankle surgery Saturday, a regular was rested in each of the previous three games.

-Judge's home run, which bounced out of the second deck in right, was his 71st in 234 games and tied Ryan Howard for the fastest to reach the mark.
+Judge's fifth-inning homer, which bounced out of the second deck in right, was his 71st in 234 games and tied Ryan Howard for the fastest to reach the mark.

 PUNCHOUTS